aseriousbiz/abbot-docs/src/playbooks/template-language.md

 ## Where can you use templates?

-Any playbook step that accepts text input can include a template.
+Any Playbook step that accepts text input can include a template.
 For example, the "Message" input for the "Send Message" step:

 <img width="332" alt="image" src="https://github.com/aseriousbiz/abbot-docs/assets/7574/33b923cd-33de-4aa1-9920-02a3e9cdb9e5">

 In addition, some drop-down inputs support pre-defined templates.
-For example, the "Channel" input for the "Send Message" step supports "Channel from Triggers" which is a template that will be replaced with the channel that triggered the playbook:
+For example, the "Channel" input for the "Send Message" step supports "Channel from Triggers" which is a template that will be replaced with the channel that triggered the Playbook:

 <img width="290" alt="image" src="https://github.com/aseriousbiz/abbot-docs/assets/7574/808b0e25-03ee-43ef-af5c-5c9862e851d0">